General Information

 • From Las Patos Ranger Station to Sirena Ranger Station (or vice versa): 8-11 hours / 22 km

-How many days are offered and recommended inside the park?
+How many days are offered and recommended inside Corcovado National Park?

 Corcovado National Park is one of the last remaining protected tropical rainforests in the Central American lowlands and is filled with wonders to explore.
 The park has multiple trails, which makes it perfect for different day hikes.
 Each time you are on a trail, you have an excellent chance of discovering something breathtaking and new.